Rameau-Lab/PDF-AI-detector-/README.md

 VERBOSE = True                # detailed terminal output OUTPUT_FILE = "results.xlsx"  # path to results file
 ```
+## Methodology Clarification

+This code was used for adjective-frequency extraction step described in the Methods.
+Subsequent analyses were performed using the output Excel file.

 ## Associated Publication
 An Evaluation of Current Trends in AI-Generated Text in Otolaryngology Publications.